nihilhesara/Full-Stack-Application/README.md

 The Event Ticket Booking System is a full-stack application designed to manage the booking of event tickets.
 The backend is developed using Spring Boot and Java, while the frontend is built with Vite and React TypeScript.
 The application allows users to submit ticket details, start and stop the backend service, and manage the ticket booking process.

+### Project Description

+This project aims to streamline the process of event ticket booking by providing a robust system that handles ticket release and customer retrieval rates efficiently.
+The system is built to support multiple vendors and customers, ensuring a seamless experience for both ticket issuers and buyers.
+The backend utilizes multi-threading to manage concurrent ticket operations, enhancing the performance and reliability of the service.

 ## Features

 - Submit ticket details including total number of tickets, ticket release rate, customer retrieval rate, and maximum ticket capacity.